The best argument against democracy is a five-minute conversation with the average voter.

 The two Comedy Central network talk-show hosts tried to play down any seriousness of their event before it had actually occurred.
 But the rally's title struck a chord with thousands who think there really is something crazy about the 2010 elections.

 And yes, a lot of the wackiness can be traced to the ascension of the tea-party movement.
-But that doesn’t mean tea-partyers are the only ones acting like they need a dose of common sense.
+But that doesn't mean tea-partyers are the only ones acting as if they need a dose of common sense.